pangucciole/CybersecurityLab/README.md

 #### 1.1.
 Reconnaissance and Discovery

-The attacker firstly can use `nmap` to gain knowledge about the network and understand possible vulnerable services of the target company "*Morning Catch - Phishing Industries*".
+The attacker firstly can use `nmap` to gain knowledge about the network, like possible vulnerable services of the target host "Morning Catch - Phishing Industries".

     Nmap scan report for <Victim IP>
     Host is up (0.0049s latency).